Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stage III.
 The cancer has grown in one of these ways:

-It is in the third layer of the stomach wall (the muscle layer) or subserosa and has spread to seven to 15 lymph nodes.
+It is in the third layer of the stomach wall (the muscle layer) or subserosa and has spread to three or more lymph nodes.

 It has penetrated through all five layers of the stomach wall (including the outer layers called the subserosa and the serosa).
 The cancer has spread to one to 15 lymph nodes very close to the tumor.

 Stage IV.
-The cancer has spread to nearby tissues and at least one lymph node, it has spread to more than 15 lymph nodes, or it has spread to distant parts of the body.
+The cancer has spread to distant parts of the body.

 Recurrent disease.
 Recurrent disease means that the cancer has come back (recurred) after it has been treated.
 It may come back in the stomach or in another part of the body, such as the liver or lymph nodes.